 Cables are mostly round.
 This has always been the case and with good reason.
 Round cables are particularly easy to route, and the channels can be sealed without difficulty.
 So why is the cable of the supposedly simplest fieldbus system in the world flatand also has a mechanically coded profile?
 Because the typical yellow ASi cable is the key to the simplicity of AS-Interface.
-The unshielded, two-conductor cable not only transmits data and power, it also enables easy and cost-effective installation of ASi or ASi-5 in the field.
+The unshielded, 2-core cable not only transmits data and power, it also enables easy and cost-effective installation of ASi or ASi-5 in the field.

 Thanks to piercing technology, field devices can easily be installed on the mechanically coded (thus reverse polarity protected) ASi cable – with perfect contact and while still achieving protection class IP67.
 An additional 24 V supply is possible without problems.
 AS-Interface is therefore ideal for power-intensive applications such as IO-Link devices or motors in conveyor applications.
 And since power efficiency and higher electrical power are becoming increasingly important, we also offer modules for use with 48 V motors.

 Distribute a lot of power easily, save plenty of assembly time and reduce costs at the same time – with the ASi cable, you benefit in many ways.